Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/2-knight-five-element.md

 # Who's Knight

+Players start in Templar, where they can open their first character.

 The game has five class: Knight, Paladin, Assasin, Witch, Wizard.

 Each character has different attributes: Earth, Water, Fire, Air, , Spirit.